shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

  <img src="../../../.gitbook/assets/sblog_delete_post.png" alt="post delete" width="400" >

-If we want to delete post 2 we have to link 1 -> 3.
+If we want to delete 2nd post, We have to link 1 -> 3.

-Let's jump to the code,I know you will understand it easily.
+Let's jump to the code, I know you will understand it easily.

 ```rust
     // Here, We need two post account, current_post and next_post account. we get pre_post of current_post from current_post and link it to next_post